ryanwible343/wibbley/README.md

 wibbley --app app:app --messagebus messagebus:messagebus
 ```
 # In-Depth Examples
 For more in-depth examples, including using the inbox/outbox pattern.
-Please see the examples directory.
+Please see the examples
+directory.
+Each example is containerized and can be run using docker compose.

 # Dependencies
 - [uvloop](https://github.com/MagicStack/uvloop)